 This cruise is all about luxury, personalization, an intimate atmosphere and great cuisine.
 It might be a bit pricey, but you do get what you pay for—the unique opportunity to see Iceland from the perspective of a yacht while also visiting local communities, seeing remote natural wonders where few people ever go, and enjoying superb food.

 The Windstar Iceland Cruise only runs for roughly a month in mid-summer.
-The first sailing is sometime in the first week of July, the last is in the first week of August.
+The first sailing is sometime in the last week of June, the last is in the first week of August.
 Check the website for more details on sailing dates and times.